 Backpacking in the snow takes a certain kind of crazy.
 You have to be willing to carry more and suffer more.
 The reward is being able to venture farther from the trailhead and waking up in a wilderness most people … Continue reading

-If you are thinking about doing any back country snowshoeing, a good stove is a must have.
+If you are thinking about doing any backcountry hiking or snowshoeing, a good stove is a must-have.
 Starting fires are always fun, but in snow, ice, or during a storm, a fire just won’t cut it.
 Also, there is a … Continue reading

 I have a history with the Hydro Flask lineup of double wall vacuum insulated reusable water bottles.
 They’ve been there for me through the thick and thin of every snowshoe outing, every summer hike, and every camping trip.
 My love … Continue reading

 The cooking experience on the trail is always a fickle experience.
 Growing up in Colorado, I was always accustomed to cooking with a large Coleman stove while camping or a small MSR backpacking stove.
 Both required fuel, such as white … Continue reading

 I have the seen the light when it comes to water purification.
 The light from a SteriPEN Adventurer Opti, that is.

 The Adventurer Opti is a highly portable ultraviolet water purification system from the big brains at SteriPEN.
 I was … Continue reading